matteodamico/gcp-docker-vm-ansible/README.md

 `$ sh run-playbook.sh`

+## Deploy a simple application on the Swarm
+To deploy a new stack within the cluster.
+Login in the Swarmpit UI, go to Stacks Tabs and create a new one.
+Set the stack name and past the following code in editor:
+`version: '3'

+services:
+    app:
+        image: nginx
+        ports:
+            - "8080:80"
+`
 ### Ansible Roles used
 This playbook uses a ansible-role to install and configure docker in the VMs.
 Please use the following command to install the roles with ansible-galaxy.